sheridana/sleap_motile/README.md

 ```

 3) install motile.
 Note: this example was tested with an older version of motile which has since been updated.
 For now just use old version:
+**Update - see bottom of readme for updated example, will update readme later**

 ```
 git clone https://github.com/funkelab/motile.git